atdyer/proposal/notes/sparse.md

 **Abstract**

 This paper introduces three new compiler transformations for representing and transforming sparse matrix computations and their data representations.
 In cooperation with run-time inspection, our compiler derives transformed matrix representations and associated transformed code to implement a variety of representations targeting different architecture platforms.
 This systematic approach to combining code and data transformations on sparse computations, which extends a polyhedral transformation and code generation framework, permits the compiler to compose these transformations with other transformations to generate code that is on average within 5% and often exceeds manually-tuned, high-performance sparse matrix libraries CUSP and OSKI.
 Additionally, the compiler-generated inspector codes are on average 1.5 faster than OSKI and perform comparably to CUSP, respectively.

+**Notes.**

+Research gap: new architectures are leading to new sparse matrix formats that are tailored to these architectures in order to have good performance.
+Common approach to using these new formats is to provide a library that converts from a common format to new format, but this approach has a few weaknesses:
+* dozens of representations with new ones being developed, and all formats must be optimized
+* libraries must be manually ported to new architectures
+* libraries encapsulate individual functions that cannot be composed in an application (e.g. only performing a single sparse matrix-vector multiply or computation of similar scope)

+They try to fill this gap by providing new compiler transformations and automatically generated run-time inspectors.

 ### Model-Driven Engineering and Optimizing Compilers: A Bridge Too Far?